SCENE 01 / HELICOPTER FILMING

 When should I choose helicopter over drone filming?

-Helicopters are ideal for extended aerial takes over the Southern Alps, high-speed sequences, shots requiring heavy cinema cameras, long-range coverage across both islands, and situations where drones cannot operate due to CAA rules, DOC national park restrictions, or airport proximity.
+Here is the breakdown.
+Helicopters are ideal for extended aerial takes over the Southern Alps, high-speed sequences, shots needing heavy cinema cameras, long-range coverage across both islands, and situations where drones cannot operate due to CAA rules, DOC national park restrictions, or airport proximity.
 For quick setups and lower altitudes, drones may be more cost-effective.

 What camera systems do you use for helicopter filming?